veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 (A AND B) OR (Old Carry AND (A XOR B))

-Wxperimenting a bit, I found with these balanced ternary gates, XOR can replace OR.
+Experimenting a bit, I found with these balanced ternary gates, XOR can replace OR.
 Here is the balanced ternary algebra for a full adder:

 * Sum = A XOR B XOR Old Carry
 * New Carry = (A AND B) XOR (Old Carry AND (A XOR B))